 - Set Rotation > X to -90 to ensure the virtual image is rotated correctly.

-Once this is all set up, run the project and check if it works in the Make It Native app.
+Once this is all set up, run the app and check if it works in the Make It Native app.
 Here you should see the virtual business card overlaying your physical card:

 Next, add a picture of yourself to your virtual business card.
 Drag and drop another Square (AR) widget into ImageTracker (AR) and add a picture of yourself to this.
 In our case we have used a square image with transparent edges to make it appear round: